MS 2021-01-T-Miles-October-5-2020-Mississippi-Code-Annotated-Section-89-1-69 October 5, 2020

 Representative Tom Miles asked the AG whether Mississippi's 2019 amendment to § 89-1-69 (the private-transfer-fee ban) prohibited HOA management companies from charging a transfer fee in connection with the sale of a home, where the fee was used to settle outstanding HOA balances and update ownership records.

 The AG said the answer was no, with conditions.
-The 2019 amendment to § 89-1-69 generally voids private transfer fees ("PTFs"): obligations baked into deed restrictions or covenants that require future transferees to pay a fee to the original developer or third party.
-Those PTFs were typically used by developers to extract a percentage of every future sale, decades after the developer had sold off the original lots.
-The 2019 reform aimed to eliminate them.
+The 2019 amendment to § 89-1-69 generally voids private transfer fees ("PTFs"): obligations in deed restrictions or covenants that require future transferees to pay a fee in connection with a future transfer to the declarant, the person imposing the covenant, or a third party the transferor designated.
+The statute makes such covenants, and any lien securing them, void and unenforceable.

 But the statute kept three carve-outs in § 89-1-69(3): fees payable to (a) a property owners' association managing the subdivision (with more than one platted lot, with the right in a recorded covenant); (b) a 501(c)(3) entity, with the right in a recorded covenant; or (c) a governmental entity.
 So an HOA could still charge a transfer fee, as long as the fee right was in a deed restriction or covenant running with the land filed in the public land records.